h-mole/MetronomeStatic/docs/source/tutorial/universal_ast.rst

 ====================

 UAST is a universal representation of ASTs across different languages.
-The UAST from MetronomeStatic comes from the project `PLYJ <https://github.com/musiKk/plyj>`_, and modified for representing C/C++ ASTs.
+The UAST from PyBirdViewCode comes from the project `PLYJ <https://github.com/musiKk/plyj>`_, and modified for representing C/C++ ASTs.

 The API document of UAST is